Guidance for UK businesses on rules for selling services to Lithuania.

 UK lawyers working in Lithuania

-If you are a UK-qualified lawyer working in Lithuania, using either a Lithuanian or UK professional title, you should contact the local Bar association in the region in which you are working or the Lithuanian Bar Association for specific advice.
+If you are a UK-qualified lawyer working in Lithuania, using either a Lithuanian or UK professional title, you should contact the local Bar association in the region in which you are working or the Lithuanian Bar Association (website in Lithuanian) for specific advice.

 Data transfer and GDPR

 On 28 June 2021, the EU formally adopted ‘adequacy decisions’ for the UK, delivered through: